-It is our intentions to use RoboCup as a vehicle to promote robotics and AI research, by offering publicly appealing, but formidable challenge.
-One of the effective ways to promote engineering research, apart from specific application developments, is to set a significant long term goal.
-When the accomplishment of such a goal has significant social impact, it is called the grand challenge project.
-Building a robot to play soccer game itself do not generate significant social and economic impact, but the accomplishment will certainly considered as a major achievement of the field.
-We call this kind of project as a landmark project.
+It is our intention to use RoboCup as a vehicle to promote robotics and AI research, by offering a publicly appealing, but formidable challenge.
+One of the effective ways to promote science and engineering research is to set a challenging long term goal.
+When the accomplishment of such a goal has significant social impact, it is called a grand challenge project.
+Building a robot that plays soccer will not by itself generate significant social and economic impact, but the accomplishment will certainly be considered a major achievement for the field.
+We call this kind of project a landmark project.
 RoboCup is a landmark project as well as a standard problem.

 We proposed that the ultimate goal of the RoboCup Initiative to be stated as follows:

-By mid-21st century, a team of fully autonomous humanoid robot soccer players shall win the soccer game, comply with the official rule of the FIFA, against the winner of the most recent World Cup.
+By the middle of the 21st century, a team of fully autonomous humanoid robot soccer players shall win a soccer game, complying with the official rules of FIFA, against the winner of the most recent World Cup.

-We propose that this goal to be the one of the grand challenges shared by robotics and AI community for next 50 years.
-This goal may sounds overly ambitious given the state of the art technology today.
-Nevertheless, we believe it is important that such a long range goal to be claimed and pursued.
-It took only 50 years from the Wright Brother’s first aircraft to Apollo mission to send man to the moon and safely return them to the earth.
-Also, it took only 50 years, from the invention of digital computer to the Deep Blue, which beat human world champion in chess.
-We recognize, however, that building humanoid soccer player requires equally long period and extensive efforts of broad range of researchers, and the goal will not be met in any near term.
+We propose that this goal will be one of the grand challenges shared by the robotics and AI communities for the next 50 years.
+This goal may sound overly ambitious given the state of the art of technology today.
+Nevertheless, we believe it is important that such a long-range goal should be set and pursued.
+It took only 50 years from the Wright Brothers’ first aircraft to the Apollo mission, to send a man to the moon and safely return him to the earth.
+It also took only 50 years, from the invention of the digital computer to Deep Blue, which beat the human world champion in chess.
+Building a humanoid soccer player requires an equally long period and extensive efforts of a broad range of researchers, and the goal will not be met in the near future.

 The Landmark Project

-The successful landmark project claims to accomplish a very attractive and broadly appealing goals.
+Successful landmark projects to accomplish very attractive and broadly appealing goals.
 The most successful example is the Apollo space program.
-In case of the Apollo project, the U.S. committed the goal of “landing a man on the moon and returning him safely to earth.”
-(Urgent National Needs, John F. Kennedy, Speech to a Joint Session of Congress, 25 May 1961, Congressional Record — House (25 May 1961) p.8276.)
+In the case of the Apollo project, the U.S. committed to the goal of “landing a man on the moon and returning him safely to earth.” (*Urgent National Needs*, John F. Kennedy, Speech to a Joint Session of Congress*, 25 May 1961, Congressional Record — House (25 May 1961) p.8276.)

-The accomplishment of the goal itself marks the history of the mankind.
-Although the direct economic impact of having someone landed on the moon is slim (To be fair, the Apollo mission was planned to gain the “National Prestige” and to demonstrate technical superiority over the former Soviet Union.
-Even in this, aspect, no direct military advantage was gained by having few astronauts on the moon.), technologies developed to achieve this goal was so significant that it formed the powerful technological and human foundations to the American industries.
-The important issue for the landmark project is to set the goal high enough so that a series of technical breakthrough is necessary to accomplish the task, and the goal need to be widely appealing and exciting.
-In addition, a set of technologies necessary to accomplish the goal must be the technologies which can form the foundation of the next generation industries.
+The accomplishment of the goal itself is a landmark in the history of mankind.
+Although the direct economic impact of having someone land on the moon is slim (To be fair, the Apollo mission was planned to gain “National Prestige” and to demonstrate technical superiority over the former Soviet Union.
+Even in this aspect, no direct military advantage was gained by having a few astronauts on the moon.), technologies developed to achieve this goal were so significant that they formed powerful technological and human foundations for American industries.
+A crucial issue for landmark projects is to set the goal high enough so that a series of technical breakthroughs is necessary to accomplish the task, and the goal needs to be widely appealing and exciting.
+In addition, the set of technologies necessary to accomplish the goal must be technologies which can form the foundation of the next generation of industries.

-In case of RoboCup, the ultimate goal is to “develop a robot soccer team which beats human world champion team.” (a more modest goal is “to develop a robot soccer team which play like a human players.”)
+In the case of RoboCup, the ultimate goal is to “develop a robot soccer team which beats the human world champion team.”
+(A more modest goal is “to develop a robot soccer team which plays like human players.”)

-Needless to say, the accomplishment of the ultimate goal will take decades of efforts, if not centuries.
-It is not feasible, with the current technologies to accomplish this goal in any near term.
-However, this goal can easily create a series of well directed subgoals.
-Such an approach is common is any ambitious, or overly ambitious, project.
-In case of the American space program, the Mercury project and the Gemini project, which manned orbital mission, were two precursors to the Apollo mission.
-The first subgoal to be accomplished in RoboCup is “to build a real and software robot soccer teams which plays reasonably well with modified rules.”
-Even to accomplish this goal will undoubtfully generates technologies which impacts broad range of industries.
+Needless to say, the accomplishment of the ultimate goal will take decades of effort.
+It is not feasible, with current technologies to accomplish this goal in the near future.
+However, this goal can easily lead to a series of well-directed subgoals.
+Such an approach is common in any ambitious, or overly ambitious project.
+In the case of the American space program, the Mercury project and the Gemini project, which manned an orbital mission, were two precursors to the Apollo mission.
+The first subgoal to be accomplished in RoboCup is “to build real and software robot soccer teams which play reasonably well with modified rules.”
+Even to accomplish this goal will undoubtedly generate technologies, which will impact a broad range of industries.

 The Standard Problem

 One other aspect of RoboCup is a view that RoboCup is a standard problem so that various theories, algorithms, and architectures can be evaluated.
-Computer chess is a typical example of the standard problem.
+Computer chess is a typical example of such a standard problem.
 Various search algorithms were evaluated and developed using this domain.
-With the recent accomplishment by the Deep Blue team, which beat Garry Kasparov, a human grand master, using the official rule, computer chess challenge is close to the finale.
-One of the major reasons for the success of computer chess as a standard problem is that the evaluation of the progress was clearly defined.
-The progress of the research can be evaluated as a strength of the system, which was indicated as the rating.
-However, as computer chess is about to complete its original goal, we need a new challenge.
-The challenge need to foster a set of technologies for the next generation industries.
-We consider that RoboCup fulfill such a demand.
+With the accomplishment by Deep Blue team, which beat Garry Kasparov, a human grand master, using the official rules, the computer chess challenge came close to its aim.
+One of the major reasons for the success of computer chess as a standard problem is that the evaluation of progress was clearly defined.
+The progress of the research can be evaluated as the strength of the system, which was indicated by its rating.
+However, as computer chess approached its goal, we needed a new challenge.
+The challenge needed to foster a set of technologies for the next generation of industries.
+We think that RoboCup will fulfill such a demand.